 Over a decade later, traditional radio is still here (for now).
 And the popularity of podcasting is still rising.
-An estimated 67 million people listen to podcasts on a monthly basis in the U.S., according to the by Edison Research.
+An estimated 67 million people listen to podcasts on a monthly basis in the U.S., according to the most recent estimates by Edison Research.

 New podcasts and initiatives by media companies such as Slate, NPR, Gimlet Media and more are sprouting up every week, and, to be honest, the growing amount of quality and diversity of podcasts is exciting.
 But what does that mean for the future?

 I’m not going to try to predict the entire future of podcasting in 700 words.
 I can’t.
 I won’t.
 The industry is changing too fast and becoming increasingly too intricate to try to condense my thoughts on it into something that’s not obnoxiously long to read.
 But here are a few things that may be on the horizon:

 Smart speakers like Apple’s HomePod or Amazon’s Echo devices are the newest must-have gadget.
 You can listen to music, news, and yes, podcasts with just a simple voice command.
 You can even listen to podcasts on your Apple Watch now.

 It remains to be seen how much people will use those devices to listen to podcasts, but by and large podcast listening still happens mainly with a traditional mobile device (smartphone, tablet, etc.).

 While I do expect listening habits to diversify with people using devices like smart speakers and smart watches, I don’t see the smartphone being dethroned anytime soon as the premier podcast source.

 A lot of people listen to podcasts commuting somewhere, whether on-foot or in a car.
 Smartphones allow for that mobility easily by letting people have them on their person.
 Smart watches allow that too, but I just don’t believe the tiny screen size of a smart watch creates the best interface to use podcast apps.